 - Feeding remains - Bats eat the bodies of large insects like moths and butterflies, often leaving behind the head and wings.

 - Scratching and tracks - These signs are less common but still visible in some instances.

 These are some of the things you can look out for yourself.
 But you will eventually need a professional bat survey.

-If you already know you have a building with bats, then it's a good idea to consider the bats during the early planning stages of your project.
+If you already know you have a building with bats or suspect you do based on any evidence from the signs listed above, then it's a good idea to consider the bats during the early planning stages of your project.

 It's important to get your bat survey completed by a professional ecologist.
-You can search for one using the database of the Chartered Institute of Ecology and Environmental Management (CIEEM) here.
+You can search for one using the database of the Chartered Institute of Ecology and Environmental Management (CIEEM).

 Once you’ve confirmed that you have bats at the property, it’s time to look at what you can do about it.

-Working with your ecological consultant, there are two ways to complete your building work around bats.
+Working with your ecological consultant, there are a couple of common ways to complete your building work without breaking bat protection laws:

 - Get a bat mitigation license (if the proposal is likely to affect the bats)

 How can you create an Bat Access Points on your Property?